dranjan/dranjan.github.io/README.md

 scientific Python community has done some great work in creating colormaps that are both visually appealing and avoid distortion as perceived visually by humans, and both of those qualities are valuable here.
-The one I've selected here is `plasma`, which is part of Matplotlib and was created by [St&eacute;fan van der Walt and Nathaniel Smith](https://bids.github.io/colormap/).
+The one I've selected here is Matplotlib's `plasma`, which was created by [St&eacute;fan van der Walt and Nathaniel Smith](https://bids.github.io/colormap/).

 ## Copyright